emcrispim/docker_squid/README.md

-# docker_squid
-Squid proxy using docker
+Simple squid with allowed-sites using docker